openvswitch/ovs/Documentation/faq/qos.rst

 Q: Does Open vSwitch support OpenFlow meters?

-    A: Since version 2.0, Open vSwitch has OpenFlow protocol support for OpenFlow meters.
-Currently, only the userspace datapath implements meters.
+    A: Open vSwitch 2.0 added OpenFlow protocol support for OpenFlow meters.
+    Open vSwitch 2.7 implemented meters in the userspace datapath.
+Open vSwitch 2.10 implemented meters in the Linux kernel datapath.